 Lesley Harrison - Penthouse Pet, July 1972

-What does one do after nude modeling?”
-As we’ve learned from Madonna, whose nude photos at at the young age of 21 appeared in Penthouse Magazine September 1985, sometimes a very good quality of life indeed, from becoming a pop star and international celebrity.
+What does one do after nude modeling?
+As we’ve learned from Madonna, whose nude photos at at the young age of 21 appeared in Penthouse Magazine September 1985, sometimes the answer is lead an awesome life, become a pop star and international celebrity.
 Others go on to do… more nude modeling, and some go on to perform in erotic films.
 Others marry well, and/or divorce well.
-But we imagine if a motivated statistician were to compile an actuarial table about nude models who appear in glossy magazines, the results would show that the substantial percentage of them don’t end up famous.
+But we imagine if a motivated statistician were to compile an actuarial table of nude models who appear in glossy magazines, the results would show that the substantial percentage of them don’t end up famous.

-Which isn’t to say that they don’t have interesting subsequent lives.
+This isn’t to say that they don’t have interesting subsequent lives.
 Take Lesley Harrison.
 After making it as a Penthouse Pet, the Liverpool-born Lesley didn’t step out onto many red carpets.
-But she did make her way to America, and her name turns up years after her Penthouse appearance in a place one might not expect: an account of Kohlberg Kravis Roberts, the American “financial services” firm whose man-about-town co-founder, Henry Kravis, was a big target of derision for Spy magazine back in the Golden Eighties.
+But she did make her way to America, and her name turns up years after her Penthouse appearance in a place one might not expect: an account of Kohlberg Kravis Roberts, the American “financial services” firm whose co-founder Henry Kravis was a big target of derision for Spy magazine back in the Golden Eighties.

 In her 1991 bookThe Money Machine: How KKR Manufactured Power And Profit, author Sarah Bartlett paints a picture of the contrasting styles of Kravis and Jerome Kohlberg, another of the firm’s co-founders, by pointing out the differences between the two men’s personal assistants.
-Mary Lou Murray, Kohlberg’s Girl Friday, “was a classic example of the two camps that were quietly forming in the office.
+Mary Lou Murray, Kohlberg’s assistant, “was a classic example of the two camps that were quietly forming in the office.
 A bright, middle-aged woman with white hair, she threw herself into her job with abandon and was fiercely protective of her slightly absent-minded boss.
 Jerry could barely function without her.
 Henry, on the other hand, liked his secretaries young and beautiful.
 He also preferred them to have an English accent.
 His current assistant, Lesley Harrison, fits the bill perfectly.
 An attractive blonde from Liverpool, she was a Penthouse Pet before joining Henry’s employ.”